-5.6.1 If an applicant decides to refuse an offer of accommodation, either at the accompanied viewing, or when an initial verbal offer is made, the property will be offered to the next eligible applicant.

-- Applicants who have refused 1 offer of suitable accommodation will have their banding reduced by one band for 6 months.
+- 5.6.1 If an applicant decides to refuse an offer of accommodation, either at the accompanied viewing, or when an initial verbal offer is made, the property will be offered to the next eligible applicant. - 5.6.2 Applicants who have refused 1 offer of suitable accommodation will have their banding reduced by one band for 6 months.
 Applicants in band D who have refused 1 offer of suitable accommodation will no longer qualify to be registered for a period of 6 months.
-Applicants who have refused 2 offers of suitable accommodation will no longer qualify to be registered for a period of 12 months. - Those households 1) accepted as statutory homeless and owed a duty to be housed; or 2) who have been granted homeless status under section 166A (3) (a) (people who are homeless within the meaning of part VII of the Housing Act 1996) will lose their priority status banding homeless award if they refuse a suitable offer of accommodation unless they have another reason to be awarded priority banding.
-The offer of suitable accommodation made will also bring to an end any statutory homeless duty to any of these applicants under section 193(2) or 195(2) of the Housing Act 1996 and they will warned of this consequence at the point the property is formally offered to them.
+Applicants who have refused 2 offers of suitable accommodation will no longer qualify to be registered for a period of 12 months.
+The decision on the suitability

+- of a property under offer will be for the Home Choice Team to make.
+This is a reviewable decision. - Those households 1) accepted as statutory homeless and owed a duty to be housed; or 2) who have been granted homeless status under section 166A (3) (a) (people who are homeless within the meaning of part VII of the Housing Act 1996) will lose their priority status banding homeless award if they refuse a suitable offer of accommodation unless they have another reason to be awarded priority banding.
+The offer of suitable accommodation made will also bring to an end any statutory homeless duty to any of these applicants under section 193(2) or 195(2) of the Housing Act 1996 and they will be warned of this consequence at the point the property is formally offered to them.

-Note: if an applicant does not reply to an offer within 2 working days of receiving the offer it will be deemed to have been refused and the property will be offered to the next applicant on the register who qualifies for that offer. - 5.6.4 If the Council makes what it considers to be a suitable offer of private rented sector accommodation and the applicant refuses it, the Council will review the level of priority awarded under the HomeChoice Policy and will normally withdraw the Band B priority for homelessness prevention unless it determines that exceptional circumstances exist. - 5.6.5 Records will be maintained on the number of refusals for each property and the reason why the applicant decided to refuse.
+Note: if an applicant does not reply to an offer within 2 working days of receiving the offer it will be deemed to have been refused and the property will be offered to the next applicant on the register who qualifies for that offer.

+5.6.4 If the Council makes what it considers to be a suitable offer of private rented sector accommodation and the applicant refuses it, the Council will review the level of priority awarded under the Home Choice Policy and will normally withdraw the Band B priority for homelessness prevention unless it determines that exceptional circumstances exist.
-5.7 Contrived circumstances/intentional homelessness

-- 5.7.1 Where an applicant has been adjudged to be intentionally homeless under part 7 of the Housing Act 1996 (not due to anti-social behaviour or rent arrears) or has deliberately worsened their circumstances in order to qualify for additional priority on the register, their application will be assessed on their housing need at their last settled accommodation before the intentional homeless decision was made or the change in their circumstances occurred. - 5.7.2 Circumstances could include (but not limited to): - An applicant sells a property that is affordable and suitable for the applicant's needs: - An applicant moves from a secure property to an insecure or overcrowded property;

-- An applicant moves a family member(s) or friend(s) and / or any other household into their current home, within the last 12 months where there is no need; - 5.7.3 The Housing Assessment Team will also consider whether an applicant has made a fraudulent application. - 5.7.4 Where an applicant's circumstances subsequently change their priority will be reviewed.
+- 5.6.5 Records will be maintained on the number of refusals for each property and the reason why the applicant decided to refuse. - 5.7 Contrived circumstances/intentional homelessness - 5.7.1 Where an applicant has been adjudged to be intentionally homeless under part 7 of the Housing Act 1996 (not due to anti-social behaviour or rent arrears) or has deliberately worsened their circumstances in order to qualify for additional priority on the register, their application will be assessed on their housing need at their last settled accommodation before the intentional homeless decision was made or the change in their circumstances occurred. - 5.7.2 Circumstances could include (but not limited to): - An applicant sells a property that is affordable and suitable for the applicant's needs. - An applicant moves from a secure property to an insecure or overcrowded property. - An applicant moves a family member(s) or friend(s) and / or any other household into their current home, within the last 12 months where there is no need. - 5.7.3 The Home Choice Team will also consider whether an applicant has made a fraudulent application. - 5.7.4 Where an applicant's circumstances subsequently change their priority will be reviewed.

-5.8 Feedback
+5.7.5 Feedback